srg6rt/docker-1/README.md

 The IP address is set to the network 192.168.1.0/24.
 And it uses the IP address 192.168.1.165.

-Run MinGW-w64.
+Run as Administrator PowerShell.

 Eexecute command ``` vagrant up ```

 ####  Vagrantfile steps:

-1. dwnld_from_github.sh will download and unzip files from https://github.com/FaztWeb/php-mysql-crud to tempo folder.
+1. Download and unzip files from https://github.com/FaztWeb/php-mysql-crud to tempo folder.
 (tempo folder is shared folder for docker)

 2. Vagrant deploy ubuntu container with docker.